Wellbeing & Creative Schools

 Click on the link below to access the full Junior Cycle Guidelines:

-Wellbeing is a new area of learning in junior cycle.
+Wellbeing is an area of learning in junior cycle.
 The Wellbeing Guidelines provide schools with support for planning a junior cycle Wellbeing programme.

 The Wellbeing Guidelines provide details on the following: